Home

 To condense this for you, Best-Norman-Rockwell-Art.com is only claiming copyright protection for the digital files presented, not on the painting itself.

-This is worth repeating: the copyrights claimed here are the copyrights for the digitized version of the respective image only.
+This is worth repeating: the copyrights claimed here are the copyrights for our files of the digitized version of the respective image only.

 Please contact us with any questions.

-Contact us for permission and details for using our content on your website.
+Contact us for details about using our articles on your website.